Hussein Bicar: Abu Simbel Salvage and "The Eighth Wonder" Film

-Amongst the most magnificent works of Bicar is the set of paintings done for "The Eighth Wonder", a documentary narrating the tale of Ramses II Temple in Abu Simbel in southern Egypt.
-While the construction of The Aswan Dam, begun in 1960, to stabilize the water supply of Egypt, the flooding which would result threatened the existence of irreplaceable ancient temples.
+Amongst the numerous works of Bicar is the set of paintings done for "The Eighth Wonder", a documentary narrating the tale of Ramses II Temple in Abu Simbel in southern Egypt.
+The tale pertains to the construction of The Aswan Dam, begun in 1960 in order to stabilize Egypt's water supply.
+The resulting flooding during the construction threatened the existence of irreplaceable ancient temples.
 Such temples are a unique legacy, not only to Egypt but to humanity as a whole.
-Thus, many countries came forward to participate in the rescue of these monuments under the umbrella of the UNESCO.
+Accordingly, many countries came forward to participate in the rescue of these monuments under the umbrella of the UNESCO.
 In a remarkable feat of the 20th-century technology, Abu Simbel, one of the most valuable of Egypt's monuments, was moved to a higher location.